Radar in World War II: Coastal Defence

 In early 1938, Alan Butement began the development of a Coastal Defence (CD) system that involved some of the most advanced features in the evolving technology.
 The 200 MHz transmitter and receiver already being developed for the AI and ASV sets of the Air Defence were used, but, since the CD would not be airborne, more power and a much larger antenna were possible.
 Transmitter power was increased to 150 kW.
 A dipole array 10 ft high and 24 ft wide, was developed, giving much narrower beams and higher gain.
 This "broadside" array was rotated 1.5 revolutions per minute, sweeping a field covering 360 degrees.
 Lobe switching was incorporated in the transmitting array, giving high directional accuracy.
 To analyze system capabilities, Butement formulated the first mathematical relationship that later became the well-known "radar range equation".

 Although initially intended for detecting and directing fire at surface vessels, early tests showed that the CD set had much better capabilities for detecting aircraft at low altitudes than the existing Chain Home.
 Consequently, CD was also adopted by the RAF to augment the CH stations; in this role, it was designated Chain Home Low (CHL).

 Centimetric gun-laying

-When the cavity magnetron became practicable, the ADEE co-operated with TRE in utilising it in an experimental 20 cm GL set.
+When the cavity magnetron became practicable, the ADEE cooperated with TRE in utilizing it in an experimental 10 cm GL set.
 This was first tested and found to be too fragile for army field use.
 The ADEE became the ADRDE in early 1941, and started the development of the GL3B.
-All of the equipment, including the power generator, was contained in a protected trailer, topped with two 6-foot dish transmitting and receiving antennas on a rotating base, as the transmit-receive (T-R) switch allowing a single antenna to perform both functions had not yet been perfected.
+The system was housed on two trailers, each with 6-foot parabolic antennas.
 Similar microwave gun-laying systems were being developed in Canada (the GL3C) and in America (eventually designated SCR-584).
-Although about 400 of the GL3B sets were manufactured, it was the American version that was most numerous in the defense of London during the V-1 attacks.
+Although about 400 of the GL3B sets were manufactured, it was the American version that was most numerous in the defense of London during the V-1 attacks, and in determining V-2 launch sites.